NOTE: The next deadline for applications will be Friday, May 28, 2021, for activities planned for the 2021-2022 academic year.

 - Educational Impact: The idea strengthens existing educational programs and/or creates new learning opportunities.

-There will be two deadlines for applications pertaining to activities planned for the 2016-2017 academic year, May 31, 2017, and November 30, 2017.
-However, we encourage anyone seriously considering an application to contact us in advance, prior to submitting an application, so that we can gain an early understanding of what you hope to accomplish.
+This is the second of two deadlines regarding proposals for projects taking place during the 2020-2021 academic year.
+A first deadline for 2021-2022 proposals will be considered for the spring in the new year (please check back in January).
+We encourage anyone seriously considering an application to contact us in advance, prior to submitting an application, so that we can gain an early understanding of what you hope to accomplish.
 Applications and general inquiries as well as questions pertaining to past awards should be addressed to Marshall Page, as directed below.

 Applications should contain: